BleachDev/BleachHack/README.md

 ## Recommended Mods

-Here are some nice to have mods that are compatible with BleachHack, none if these require Fabric API.
+Here are some nice to have mods that are compatible with BleachHack, none of these require Fabric API.

 ### [Multiconnect](https://github.com/Earthcomputer/multiconnect)
 Multiconnect allows you to connect to any 1.9-1.16 server from a 1.16 client.